Quadragesimo anno

 Quadragesimo anno ([kʷa.draˈd͡ʒɛː.si.mo ˈan.no]) (Latin for "In the 40th Year") is an encyclical issued by Pope Pius XI on 15 May 1931, 40 years after Leo XIII's encyclical Rerum novarum, further developing Catholic social teaching.
-Unlike Leo XIII, who addressed the condition of workers, Pius XI discusses the ethical implications of the social and economic order.
-He describes the major dangers for human freedom and dignity arising from unrestrained capitalism, socialism, and communism as practised in Russia.
-He also calls for the reconstruction of the social order based on the principles of solidarity and subsidiarity.
+Unlike Rerum novarum, which primarily addressed the condition of workers, Pius XI discussed the ethical implications of the social and economic order.
+Quadragesimo anno describes the major dangers for human freedom and dignity arising from unrestrained capitalism, socialism, and communism as practised in Russia.
+In it, Pius XI also called for reconstruction of the social order based on the principles of solidarity and subsidiarity.

-Essential contributors to the formulation of the encyclical were the German Jesuits, Roman Catholic theologians and social philosophers Gustav Gundlach and the Königswinter Circle through one of its main authors Oswald von Nell-Breuning.
+Essential contributors to the formulation of the encyclical were the German Jesuit Roman Catholic theologians and social philosophers Gustav Gundlach and the Königswinter Circle through one of its main authors Oswald von Nell-Breuning.
+Another influence was Heinrich Pesch.

 Changes since Rerum novarum

 Pope Pius XI issued his encyclical exactly forty years after Rerum novarum.
 In the interim there were other papal statements from Leo XIII, and also the encyclical Singulari quadam of Pius X. Pius XI subtitled his encyclical Reconstruction of the Social Order.
 In the first part he reviews and applauds the encyclical of his predecessor.
 The Catholic Church can be credited with participating in the progress made and contributing to it.
 It developed a new social conscience.